 !
 What we do not recommend is to send a parcel to your Sponsored Child.
 The parcels do arrive at the postal main station in Nairobi and will be opened.
 Nobody can guarantee that all the content is still in the parcel when it will be picked up by the recipient.
 In addition, customs will estimate the value of the content and determine the tax to be paid for the parcel.
 This tax very often is so much that the recipients are not able to pay.
 If there is need for any special gift for a child or their family, please contact Helen Milkau.
 There are large shopping malls in Nairobi where you can buy nearly everything that is necessary for life; our contact persons on site can buy these things for us and you!

 How do I know that my money will reach my SC?

 - Annual reports from Youth Support Kenya and our organisation Hand in Hand für Kenia supply information about the use of the money.

-- You communicate with your partner child by exchanging personal letters, which you will receive once a year (usually in December).
+- You communicate with your partner child by exchanging personal letters, which you will receive twice a year (usually in December and June).
 So you get feedback and you always know whether your money/your extras have reached the child.

 - You are also welcome to visit the MCC.